huggingface/transformers/docs/source/usage.rst

 - Retrieve the predictions at the index of the mask token: this tensor has the same size as the vocabulary, and the values are the scores attributed to each token.
 The model gives higher score to tokens he deems probable in that context.
-- Retrieve the top 5 tokens using the PyTorch :obj:`topk` method.
+- Retrieve the top 5 tokens using the PyTorch :obj:`topk` or TensorFlow :obj:`top_k` methods.
 - Replace the mask token by the tokens and print the results

 ::